SMIITT22/Book-Recommendation-System/README.md

 - `SECRET_KEY`
 - `POSTGRES_PASSWORD`

-To generate a secure `SECRET_KEY`, you can run this Python code:
+To generate a secure `SECRET_KEY`, you can run below Python script:

 ```python
 import secrets